MicrosoftDocs/architecture-center/docs/guide/hpc/ansys-fluent-content.md

 - Accurate simulation of multiphase flows, including gas-liquid, liquid-liquid, gas-solid, particle flows, and DEM.
 - A range of turbulence models, including the GEKO model.

-Fluent is used in the aerospace, automotive, medical, manufacturing, industrial equipment, communication, embedded systems, energy, and consumer goods industries.
+Fluent is used in the aerospace, automotive, medical, healthcare, manufacturing, industrial equipment, communication, embedded systems, energy, retail, and consumer goods industries.

 ## Why deploy Ansys Fluent on Azure?